-Mrs Harris and Mrs Cooper and all the children welcome you to the webpage all about Beech Class!
+Mrs Harris and Miss McKenna and of course all the children welcome you to the web page about our learning in Beech Class!

 Maths in Year 1

-We make maths as active and fun as we can in Year 1 so that the children can be engaged and hopefully start to form a love of learning.
+We make maths as active and fun as we can in Year 1 so that the children can be engaged and hopefully can continue to build on the foundations from their time Early Years and LOVE MATHS as much as the adults do!

 By the end of Year 1, the children should have mastered some key skills as listed below: